 - Explain the need for a “plan” – help them engage in a conflict resolution process.

-- “Notepad, pencil, one story” technique – the children have to work together to come up with one story they can both live with – this process helps them to see the other person’s perspective.
+Have children work together to come up with one story they can both live with – this process helps them to see the other person’s perspective.

 Encourage Healthy Sibling Relationships